Code of Conduct

 “Cybercrime” means any conduct on the Internet or connected with the Internet or Internet usages which constitutes a crime in terms of the South African criminal law, including any conduct punishable in terms of Chapter XIII of the ECT Act;

-“Data Subject” means any natural or juristic person from or in respect of whom personal or business information has been requested, collected, collated, processed or stored;
+“Data Subject” means a natural or juristic person from or in respect of whom personal or business information has been requested, collected, collated, processed or stored as contemplated in the POPI Act;

 “ECA” means the Electronic Communications Act, No. 36 of 2005;